NanLi-xjtu/FEcMD/README.md

     $ cd example/the/folder/contains/*.sh
     $ bash *.sh

-(2) Run the program by compiling the FEcMD source code.
+(2) Install the program by compiling the FEcMD source code.

 This method is relative complicated, but if you need to modify the source code, use this method to compile and install FEcMD.